 Our region, and state for that matter, are seeing a dramatic increase in the use and possession of narcotics such as methamphetamine and heroin.
 Having these activities occurring in our community can quickly erode neighborhoods, and quality of life for our residents.
 A police canine is highly effective at locating narcotics where officers cannot.
 Research has also shown their mere presence to have a deterrent effect.

 A police canine is the ultimate ambassador to a police department, they are the star of the show at any gathering which they attend, and form an outstanding bridge to the department with our community.

-Captain Matthew Hayen has been selected as our canine handler.
-Our new four legged officer is Bruno, a German Shepard who arrived from the Slovakia Republic (Europe) in November and resides with Captain Hayen and his family.
+Captain Matthew Hayen was selected as our original canine handler.
+Canine Bruno is a German Shepard - Belgian Malinois Cross who arrived from the Slovakia Republic (Europe) in November of 2016.
 Bruno was named by the Hayen Family, the name Bruno is a Germanic Word meaning "shield or armor."
-Captain Hayen and Bruno attended Narcotic Detection Training with Performance Kennels for 4 weeks graduating in February.
+Captain Hayen and Bruno attended Narcotic Detection Training with Performance Kennels for 4 weeks graduating in February in 2017.
 Following their narcotics training, our canine team competed in Narcotic Detection Trials in West Fargo ND, completing their certification and taking 2nd place in vehicle searches from among 40 other teams.
 Captain Hayen and Bruno had many accomplishments, including several narcotic seizures.
 In November of 2018, Captain Hayen was promoted to his current rank.
 Due to the increasing demands on Captain Hayen in new leadership role, it was decided to transition our program to another canine handler.

 We want to recognize our partnering businesses, and organizations who have donated generously to this critical project, please see sidebars for details.
 We will update these on a frequent basis!
-If you have any direct questions about our Canine Program, please email Captain Hayen.
+If you have any direct questions about our Canine Program, please our Program Coordinator. email Captain Hayen.